qm2/gpress/README.md

 ```
 The retrieved information is stored named **range_search.gtf** in folder **output**.

-5. To compress and link the expression file with GFF files in folder **gtf1**,
+5. To compress and link the expression file with GFF files in folder **gtf1** (500 genes per block),
 ```
 ./gpress -e data/test_expression.tsv 500 gtf1
 ```